ember-learn/ember-blog/content/ember-3-27-released.md

 </SuperForm>
 ```

-These APIs open the doors for the creation of new, more powerful abstractions.
+These APIs open the doors for the creation of new, more powerful UI abstractions.

 ### Deprecations